Love Island star Megan Barton-Hanson has 'phases' with her sexuality

 The former 'Love Island' star has described herself as pansexual and admitted after a "toxic" relationship with a woman, she is now focused more on finding a romantic spark with a man.

-Speaking at the shoot of 'Getting Lipps' presented by Slingo, Megan said: "I am pansexual.
+Speaking to Simon Gross at the shoot of 'Getting Lipps' presented by Slingo, Megan said: "I am pansexual.
 So many people think being bisexual is greedy.

 "I go through phases.
 I am now drawn to men, my last relationship with a girl was so toxic."